datagen24/cowrieprocessor/README.md

 ```

 The status output now includes phase (`bulk_ingest`/`delta_ingest`), event throughput, last checkpoint (source + offset), and dead-letter totals.

+To forward traces, export standard OTEL variables (for example `OTEL_EXPORTER_OTLP_ENDPOINT`) before running loaders or the reporting CLI.
+Spans are emitted under the `cowrie.bulk.*`, `cowrie.delta.*`, and `cowrie.reporting.*` namespaces so slow batches and SQL calls surface in your APM tooling.
+Dashboards, alert thresholds, and incident-response drills are captured in `docs/telemetry-operations.md`.

 ## Command Line Reference